-THRUST AREA WORKING GROUP: : ADVANCED MACHINING CDITICAL TECHNOLOGY: Non-Dostructivo Evaluation
+THRUST AREA WORKING GROUP:

+ADVANCED MACHINING

+Non-Destructive Evaluation

 Activity Phase Description Costs Milestones 1.
-Probe design Probe Manufacture of prototype eddy- current probes taking into account the desired inspection depth penetrability Finite-element simulation of different probe geometries/designs and down-selection of appropriate ones.
-2. Probe manufacture and optimization Single-point laboratory measurements demonstrating the depth of penetration and resolution limits of the manufactured probes.
-System development and benchmarking Integration of new probes within existing scanning systems or development of a new one.
+Probe design Design of (pulsed and remote-field) eddy-current probes capable of multi- layer inspection. \$150K Finite-element simulation of different probe geometries/designs and down-selection of appropriate ones.
+2. Probe manufacture and optimization Manufacture of prototype eddy- current probes taking into account the desired inspection depth penetrability, sensitivity and resolution. \$100K Single-point laboratory measurements demonstrating the depth of penetration and resolution limits of the manufactured probes.
+3. System development and benchmarking Integration of new probes within existing scanning systems or development of a new one.
 Application of the methods on situations with a known outcome. \$250K Development of a fully- integrated testing system capable of performing pulsed and remote-field eddy current in laboratory settings.
-Design and manufacture of calibration specimens Design, manufacture and optimization of calibration specimens, based on which the instrument and probe settings will be chosen. \$75K Quantification of specific defect signal according to defect size and location in the calibration specimens.
+4. Design and manufacture of calibration specimens Design, manufacture and optimization of calibration specimens, based on which the instrument and probe settings will be chosen. \$75K Quantification of specific defect signal according to defect size and location in the calibration specimens.
 5. Laboratory trials on field specimens.
 Perform laboratory inspection trials on real specimens and interpretation of the signals according to the calibration coupons. \$75K Establishing a direct correlation between defects in the real test-piece to the size and location of defects in the calibration specimens, based on other NDE techniques or destructive testing.
-6. Field trials Implementation of the developed eddy-current technology on specific field applications.
-Trials on real components, in field conditions, and correlation of the obtained results with expected ones.
+6. Field trials Implementation of the developed eddy-current technology on specific field applications. \$100K Trials on real components, in field conditions, and correlation of the obtained results with expected ones.
 7. Inspection procedure development Development of a clear, step-by-step procedure to be used by the field NDE technicians. \$75K Publication of testing procedures, depending on a set of inspection situations.